Portuguese vote in election marked by COVID, uncertainty | Politics

 Portuguese vote in election marked by COVID, uncertainty

 Some even wore gloves for extra protection.
 "I have been vaccinated, and I haven't had COVID yet...
-But I felt very safe," said Maria Odete, 73, adding that the election race appeared too close to produce a stable government capable of bringing positive change.
+But I felt very safe," said Maria Odete, 73.
+She said the election appeared too close to produce a stable government capable of bringing positive change.

-The government has allowed those infected to leave isolation and cast ballots in person, recommending that they do so in the last hour before polling stations close at 7:00 pm (1900 GMT) and promising "absolute safety" during the vote.
-Over a tenth of Portugal's 10 million people are estimated to be isolated because of COVID-19.
-As in many European countries, infections have spiked lately, stoked by the Omicron variant, although widespread vaccination has kept deaths and hospitalizations lower than in earlier waves.
+The government has allowed those infected to leave isolation and cast ballots in person https://www.reuters.com/world/europe/portugal-grapples-with-in-person-voting-people-with-covid-2022-01-29, recommending that they do so in the last hour before polling stations close at 7:00 pm (1900 GMT) and promising "absolute safety" during the vote.
+Over a tenth of Portugal's 10 million people are estimated to be isolating because of COVID-19.
+As in many European countries, infections have spiked, although widespread vaccination has kept deaths and hospitalisations lower than in earlier waves.

-The election is wide open as the center-left ruling Socialists have lost much of their lead in opinion polls to the main opposition party, the center-right Social Democrats, and neither is likely to win a stable majority.
+The election is wide open as the centre-left ruling Socialists have lost much of their lead in opinion polls to the main opposition party, the centre-right Social Democrats (PSD), and neither is likely to win a stable majority.
 Low turnout could make projections unreliable, analysts say.
-Abstention was already recorded at 51% in the 2019 general election before the pandemic.
+Abstention was already a record 51% in the 2019 general election before the pandemic.
+Around 23% of those eligible have voted so far, official data shows.

+'MORE STABILITY' Prime Minister Antonio Costa, as well as over 300,000 other Portuguese, cast his ballot in early voting last weekend but accompanied his wife to a Lisbon polling station on Sunday.

+Walking his two dogs, who barked while he spoke to reporters, Costa said he was "confident and serene" about the results.
+His main opponent, PSD leader Rui Rio, who voted in the city of Porto also said he felt calm and urged people to head to the polls.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)